AndreasM009/servicefabricappgtw/README.md

 1. Fabric Gateway to manage the cluster and application
 2. Fabric Http Gateway to get access to Service Fabric explorer

-In order to keep this endpoints accessible a Azure Load Balancer is used that balances traffic to these endpoints.
+In order to keep this endpoints accessible an Azure Load Balancer is used that balances traffic to these endpoints.
 In the described scenario a public IP is used to get public access to these endpoints.
 A self signed certificate is used to secure the cluster and to authenticate clients against the management endpoints.
-The endpoints are keept public to get an easy access for the deployment of new applications.
+The endpoints are kept public to get an easy access for the deployment of new applications.
 In a more secure scenario an internal load balancer with a private IP should be used.

 ## Endpoints to applications running on Service Fabric Cluster